-We postpone the proof of Theorem \ref{thm:bordered properties} for the end of this subsection, and list next a few of its corollaries.
-Note that Property \ref{prop:no boundedly supported rcohomologies} is not shared by convex sets.
+We postpone the proof of Theorem \ref{thm: bordered properties} to later on in this section and list next a few of its corollaries.
+Note that Property \ref{prop: no boundedly supported rcohomologies} is not shared by convex sets.
 In particular, a cylinder does not satisfy it.
-Formally, Property \ref{prop:no boundedly supported rcohomologies} implies the following. \begin{cor} Every bordered set is $k$-trivial for every $k > 0$. \end{cor} Combining Corollary \ref{cor:bordered are trivial} with Theorem \ref{thm:covering}, and recalling that a finite intersection of bordered sets is bordered, we obtain \begin{thm} Let $\Phi,f$ be as in Theorem \emph{\ref{thm:bordered properties}}.
+Formally, Property \ref{prop: no boundedly supported rcohomologies} implies the following. \begin{cor} Every bordered set is $k$-trivial for every $k > 0$. \end{cor} Combining Corollary \ref{cor: bordered are trivial} with Theorem \ref{thm: covering}, and recalling that a finite intersection of bordered sets is bordered, we obtain \begin{thm} Let $\Phi,f$ be as in Theorem \emph{\ref{thm: bordered properties}}.
 Let $\fU$ be an open covering of $\RR^n$.
-Assume that for every $U\in \fU$ there is given a bordered set $E(U)$ with $U\subseteq E(U)\subsetneq\RR^n$.
-Assume furthermore that the covering $\{E(U):U\in \fU\}$ is locally finite.
-Then there exist $U_1,...,U_{n+1}\in \fU$ with a nontrivial intersection.
+Assume that for every $U\in \fU$ there is given a bordered set $E(U)$ with $U\subset E(U)\subsetneq\RR^n$.
+Assume furthermore that the covering $\{E(U): U\in \fU\}$ is locally finite.
+Then, there exist $U_1,...,U_{n+1}\in \fU$ with a nontrivial intersection.
 Moreover, for every $x\in \RR^n$ there exist such $U_1,...,U_{n+1}$ satisfying in addition $x\in \overline{E(U_1)}$. \end{thm}

-\begin{proof}[Proof of Theorem \emph{\ref{thm:bordered properties}}] Fix $\varepsilon>0$ to be determined later and an $\varepsilon$-Lipschitz and divergent function $f:[0,\infty)\to [0,\infty)$.
-We will meet upper bounds on $\varepsilon$ throughout the proof, and choose $\varepsilon$ to be the minimum of these upper bounds.
+\begin{proof}[Proof of Theorem \emph{\ref{thm: bordered properties}}] Fix $\varepsilon>0$ to be determined later and an $\varepsilon$-Lipschitz and divergent function $f:[0,\infty)\to [0,\infty)$.
+We need upper bounds on $\varepsilon$ throughout the proof, and choose $\varepsilon$ to be the minimum of these upper bounds.
 Without loss of generality restrict $\Phi$ to be the functional set of $U$, and assume

 We distinguish between two cases: \begin{enumerate}[label=(\alph*)] \item $\Phi$ is not positively nontrivial. \item $\Phi$ is positively nontrivial. \end{enumerate}